artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 1. Reliably supports 3D transforms across most machines.
 For example:
 Safari 6
 2. Can parse and apply 3D transform declarations but ignores the 3d parts.
-For example: Chrome on retina Macbook pros
+For example: Chrome on Retina MacbookPro.
 3. Can parse and apply 3D transform declarations but renders in unacceptable ways.
 For example: Safari 4 and Safari 4/5 on Windows show lines across the page.